hatamiarash7/Kubernetes-MinIO/README.md

 ## Install

 We have MinIO and MinIO Client.
-Configure your options and run :
+Configure your options ( See [here](https://github.com/helm/charts/tree/master/stable/minio#configuration) for full list of option ) and run :

 ```shell
 helm install minio -f helm-values.yml stable/minio